Regular polychoron compounds

 In the case of Triality in 4 dimensions, the situation is very similar, except that the

-perpendicular edges of three concentric "trial" polychora, A, B and C meet at right
+perpendicular edges of three concentric "trial" polychora meet at right angles.
+A

-angles.
-A set of three 16-cells is the only regular case.
-Because the three 16-cells are
+set of three 16-cells is the only regular case.
+Because the three 16-cells are regular, 3

-regular, 3 edges from each of the three 16-cells meet at their midpoint.
-These edges are
+edges (one from each of the three 16-cells) meets at their midpoint.
+These edges are in a

-in a 3-D "plane" that is itself perpendicular to a fourth direction, the line joining the
+3-D "plane" that is itself perpendicular to a fourth direction, the line joining that

-midpoint to their centre.
-Rectifying all three polychora results in the same rectified
+midpoint to the centre of the three 16-cells.
+Rectifying all three polychora results in

-polychoron, the regular case being the 24-cell, whose vertices coincide with the previous
+the same rectified polychoron, the regular case being the 24-cell, whose vertices coincide

 The same applies to projections: if we pick three "trial" projections of the 16-cell and